poiyomi/PoiyomiDocs/docs/general/upgrade/v7-upgrade.md

 The `Panosphere` section was reworked as a UV option, which can be applied to almost any texture in the shader.
 This allows almost any feature to be used as a panosphere.
 To recreate the old panosphere section, a Decal or Emission slot can be used with the texture's UV set to Panosphere.

-To configure the behavior of Panosphere UVs, see the [Panosphere](/docs/modifiers/uvs/panosphere-uv.md) section located underneath `GLobal Modiffiers & Data`.
+To configure the behavior of Panosphere UVs, see the `Panosphere` section located underneath `Global Modifiers & Data`.

 ### Parallax/Parallax Heightmapping